 Seeing blood in your urine can be startling, especially if you don't know the cause.
-Though many cases of bloody urine end up being relatively harmless, you should still take this symptom seriously, since it can indicate a serious underlying medical condition.
+Though many cases of bloody urine end up being relatively harmless, you should take this symptom seriously and speak to a doctor as it can indicate a serious underlying medical condition.

-The technical name for the presence of blood in urine is haematuria.
+The medical name for the presence of blood in urine is haematuria.
 Two types of haematuria exist:

 How Common Is Having Blood in Your Urine?

 If you have haematuria, you are not alone.
-Up to one in five people in the general population has haematuria.
-Even so, noticing blood in your urine can be alarming because it's the most common symptom of bladder cancer.
-However, fewer than one in 10 people with haematuria actually have bladder cancer.
+Up to one in five people in the general population will be experiencing haematuria at any given time.

 Common Causes of Blood in Urine

-- Bladder Cancer: As discussed, haematuria is the most common symptom of bladder cancer.
+• Bladder Cancer: Haematuria is the most common symptom of bladder cancer and often the first sign.

-- Urinary Tract Infections: Usual symptoms of urinary tract infections include burning pain and a frequent urge to urinate.
-However, they can also cause microscopic haematuria.
+• Urinary Tract Infections: Usual symptoms of urinary tract infections include burning pain and a frequent urge to urinate.
+However, they can also cause haematuria.

 Find the Cause of Your Haematuria

-If you ever notice blood or red discoloration in your urine, it's a good idea to schedule an appointment with your doctor — especially if it persists for more than a few days.
-Seeking advice from a trusted medical professional will allow you to determine the cause of your haematuria and begin treatment to restore your health.
+If you ever notice blood or red discolouration in your urine, it's a good idea to schedule an appointment with your doctor — especially if it persists for more than a few days.
+Seeking advice from a trusted medical professional will allow you to determine the cause of your haematuria.

 Blood in Urine: A Patient's Story